 Considering today's pandemic conditions, the first part of our application can be carried out on online platforms.
 However, the second part will yield more positive results with face-to-face training due to the synchronization problems to be experienced in online platforms.

-8 Artistic mean A. analysis of famous artistic expressions B. artmaking activity s
+8 Artistic mean A. analysis of famous artistic expressions B. artmaking activity

-☐ Painting A□ B□
+□ Painting A □ B □

-☐ Theatre play A□ B□
+□ Theatre play A □ B □

-☐ Music A □ B X
+Music A B X

-☐ Sculpture A□ B□
+□ Sculpture A □ B □

-☐ Creative Writing (st orytelling, poetry, etc.) A□ B□
+□ Creative Writing (storytelling, po etry, etc.) A 🗆 B 🗆

-☐ Arts and crafts (pot tering, needlework, sew ing, etc.)
+□ Arts and crafts (pottering, needle ework, sewing, etc.)

-☐ Other, please, spec cify:
+□ Other, please, specify:

-9 Materials Computers, rhythm in: the song, and a plastic uments that change according to
+9 Materials usical instruments that change according to

-10 Who runs □a person/parents] ⊒an organization/institution
+10 Who runs □a person/parents □an organization/institution

 the activity X a school □an informal group

 □an NGO □other

-11 Benefits It supports cognition n.
+11 Benefits 1.
+It supports cognition.

 and results 2.
-It regulates the con centration of attention.
+It regulates the concentration of attention.

-3. It gives a sense of freedom and spaciousne ess.
+3. It gives a sense of freedom and spaciousness.

-4. It includes self-expr ression and play.
+4. It includes self-expression and play.

-5. It provides body co ordination.
+5. It provides body coordination.

-6. It strengthens digita
+6. It strengthens digital intelligence

-7. It increases motivat tion.
+7. It increases motivation.

 12 Challenge to inclusion addressed Talent challenge.

 13 How did it address that challenge?
 The child fulfils his or her responsibilities by taking part in the group.
 The child's self-confidence increases and develops.
 Rhythm studies contribute to personality development.
 Rhythm exercises develop the child's aesthetic sense.
 Rhythm exercises give the child a sense of independence and strengthen their creativity.

-14 21 st skills addressed nking, problem solving of academic and personal skills g and learning how to work
+14 21 st skills addressed Music education supports the development of academic and personal skills such as critical thinking, problem solving and learning how to work collaboratively towards these goals.

-15 UDL as Guiding principle the students about pa e ways to engage with n tience, respect, teamwork, and nusic.
+15 UDL as Guiding principle This activity supports the students about patience, respect, teamwork, and presents them multiple ways to engage with music.

-16 Website/E- https://besimeozderic iortaokulu.meb.k12.tr/
+16 Website/E- https://besimeozdericiortaokulu.me eb.k12.tr/

 mail /Other contact Arzu Çataltepe

-info: arzuskglu@hotmail.co om
+info: arzuskglu@hotmail.com